Quebec Autoroute 440 (Quebec City): Route description

 The Autoroute Charest segment is 4.5 km long.
 It begins at the junction of A-73 and A-40 and ends at Saint-Sacrement Avenue.
 Originally built as a two-lane freeway in 1962, it was twinned in 1967.

 The roadway continues as Boulevard Charest into downtown Quebec, where A-440 traffic is directed along Rue Monseigneur-Gauvreau to reach the Autoroute Dufferin-Montmorency at its westernmost interchange (exit 21).

 The Autoroute Dufferin-Montmorency is 8.5 km long.
-It begins at Route 175 (Corner of Avenue Dufferin and Côte d'Abraham) and ends at the junction with A-40 in Beauport.
-The portion from Route 175 to Boulevard Henri-Bourassa.
-(Exit 23) was built in 1976 and the rest of the segment (Exits 23 to 29) was built in 1982.
+It begins at Côte de la Potasse, one block north of Route 175 (corner of Avenue Dufferin and Côte d'Abraham), and ends at the junction with A-40 in Beauport.
+The portion from Route 175 to Boulevard Henri-Bourassa (exit 23) was built in 1976 and the rest of the segment (exits 23 to 29) was built in 1982.

 The autoroute was designated Dufferin-Montmorency because it extends former Avenue Dufferin (now Avenue Honoré-Mercier) in Quebec City and ends near the Montmorency Falls in Beauport.
 Lord Dufferin was a Governor General of Canada and had significant ties to Quebec City.